engulfed-in-flames/self.flask.flask-api-development/README.md

 ## Features

+- Project Layout: Follow to the recommended project structure outlined in the Flask Tutorial.
 - Flask essentials: Learn the core functionalities of Flask, including handling requests, responses, and blueprints.
 - Routing requests: Build RESTful APIs with efficient request routing.
 - Data handling: Implement robust techniques to connect APIs with databases and manage data transactions seamlessly.